Doug Middleton

-Douglas O'Neal Middleton Jr. (born September 25, 1993) is an American football safety who is a free agent.
-He played college football at Appalachian State, and signed with the New York Jets as an undrafted free agent in 2016.
+Douglas O'Neal Middleton Jr. (born September 25, 1993) is an American former professional football safety.
+He played college football for the Appalachian State Mountaineers and signed with the New York Jets as an undrafted free agent in 2016.

-Early years and college career
+Early life and college

 Middleton attended Parkland High School in Winston-Salem, North Carolina, and Appalachian State University, where he played college football for the Appalachian State Mountaineers.
 As a junior in 2014, Middleton was named First-team All-Sun Belt Conference.

 Professional career

 New York Jets

 Middleton signed with the New York Jets as an undrafted free agent on May 5, 2016.
-He was waived on September 3, 2016 and was signed to the practice squad the next day.
+He was waived on September 3, 2016, and was signed to the practice squad the next day.
 He was promoted to the active roster on December 8, 2016.
-He scored his first career NFL touchdown in Week 17 against the Buffalo Bills, recovering a kickoff in the endzone.
+He scored his first and only career NFL touchdown in Week 17 against the Buffalo Bills, recovering a kickoff in the Bills' end zone.

 On August 16, 2017, Middleton was waived/injured by the Jets after suffering a torn pectoral and placed on injured reserve.

 Middleton entered the 2018 season slated as the backup free safety to Marcus Maye.
 He played in seven games with four starts in place of the injured Maye, before suffering another torn pectoral in Week 7.
 He was placed on injured reserve on October 23, 2018.

 On September 1, 2019, Middleton was released by the Jets.